Cardiac CatheterizationSkip to the navigation

 Cardiac catheterization is a test to check your heart.
 This test uses a thin, flexible tube called a catheter that is inserted into the heart through blood vessels.
 This test can include a coronary angiogram, which checks the coronary arteries .

-A cardiac catheterization can check blood flow in the coronary arteries, check blood flow and blood pressure in the chambers of the heart, find out how well the heart valves work, and check for defects in the way the wall of the heart moves.
+A cardiac catheterization can check blood flow in the coronary arteries.
+It also checks the function of different parts of the heart, such as the heart chambers, the heart valves, and the wall of the heart.
 In children, this test is used to check for heart problems that have been present since birth (congenital heart defect).

-A coronary angiogram is used to find out if you have disease in your coronary arteries (atherosclerosis).
-If you have atherosclerosis, this test can pinpoint the size and location of fat and calcium deposits (plaque) that are narrowing your coronary arteries.
+A coronary angiogram is used to find out if you have disease in your coronary arteries (atherosclerosis ).
+If you have this condition, the test can find fat and calcium deposits (plaque) that are narrowing your coronary arteries.

 For help deciding about having this test for coronary artery disease, see Heart Disease: Should I Have an Angiogram?

 Health Tools help you make wise health decisions or take action to improve your health.

 - Check blood flow and blood pressure in the chambers of the heart.

 - Check the pumping action of the heart.

 - Find out if a congenital heart defect is present and how severe it is.
 Cardiac catheterization sometimes can also be used to help correct the defect.

 - Check blood flow through the heart after surgery.